Master Gardener Program

 In subsequent years, veteran Master Gardeners serve a total of at least 35 volunteer hours each year, including 10 hours of continuing education, in order to retain certified status.

-Registration for the 2014 Master Gardener training is closed.
-If you have any questions about the application process would like to be placed on our notification list for 2015, contact:
+If you have any questions about the application process would like to be placed on our notification list for 2016, contact:

 Erika Johnson, Master Gardener Program Coordinator

 Computer Experience and Equipment

 Trainees should have at least some previous computer experience and feel comfortable navigating the Internet and using email.
 They also need access to a computer for extended periods.

 After completion of training program volunteers are known as “Interns”.
 During the first calendar year, Interns serve a total of at least 50 volunteer hours, including at least 20 hours in the Extension office Answer Clinic helping to answer gardening questions from the public.
 The other 30 hours are in an outreach setting or other approved activity, as listed below.
 In the following years, “Veterans” serve a total of at least 35 volunteer hours, including at least 10 hours of continuing education, and another 20 hours in an outreach setting or other approved activity, which include:

 - Speakers bureau